MicrosoftDocs/dynamics-365-project-operations/articles/sales/mapping-projects-tasks-quote-line-sales.md

 - Not-to-exceed limits
 - Customers

 For example, you might have a project where one phase is fixed price and all the other phases are time and materials.
-In this case, you can associate the first phase, and all of it's child tasks, to the quote line for that phase with a fixed price billing method.
+In this case, you can associate the first phase, and all of its child tasks, to the quote line for that phase with a fixed price billing method.
 You can then associate all the other phases to the time and materials-based quote line.

 ## Associate tasks to project-based quote lines